 Whether you are using a solar cooker, a gas stove, a wood burning stove or an electric one, matching the cookware to your appliance will reduce energy consumption.
 Let’s say for example you are using an electric stove.
 Choose a pan that matches the size of the burner.
 Using a small pan for a big burner and a big pan for a small burner will both consume more energy.

-If you are using a solar cooker, use dark-colored and non-shiny ones.
+If you are using a dirt has accumulated around the condenser coils, use dark-colored and non-shiny ones.
 Shiny cookware will only reflect the light absorbed by the solar cooker, losing energy and delaying the cooking time in the process.

 Energy Saving Tip #3: Store Your Food Properly